ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 Localization plays a minor role, with fewer supported languages modestly increasing a game’s chance of being classified here.
 Likewise, mid-priced titles ($20–$50) are less common — perhaps suggesting that budget-friendly or unconventional pricing helps niche games reach the right players.

-***Title*** The reception of games in this quadrant is small but overwhelmingly positive

 <figure>
+  <p class = "figure_title"> The reception of games in this quadrant is small but overwhelmingly positive </p>
   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/HighAppr_LowPop.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.26 - Top 15 games with greatest differences between appreciation and popularity scores. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.29 - Top 15 games with greatest differences between appreciation and popularity scores. </figcaption>
 </figure>

 These games are proof that appreciation does not always follow the crowd.